garrandall/popular-music-data/tracks/cry-godley-creme.md

   start_date: '1985-11-09'
 ---
 You don't know how to ease my pain
-You don't know...
+You don't know
 You don't know how to ease my pain
 You don't know what the sound is, darlin'?
 It's the sound of my tears falling
 Or is it the rain?

-You don't know...
+You don't know

 You don't know how to play the game
 And you cheat, you lie